 Additionally, Scatliffe worked as a tennis pro at Cathedral Oaks Athletic Club in Goleta.
 She also worked for the Santa Barbara Tennis Patron, traveling to various elementary and junior high schools in the Santa Barbara and Goleta area, teaching children tennis during their P.E. time.

 A four-year letter-winner for the Gauchos from 2004-2008, Scatliffe earned All-Big West honors in doubles three times.
 In her four years of competition, Scatliffe won nearly 50 doubles matches and 40 singles matches.
 A native of San Bernardino, Calif., Scatliffe graduated from UCSB with a BA in sociology in 2008.

 (Camp Code: TNXDUP)

-This summer we are offering two sessions of Junior day camp (9:00am-4:00pm) for kids ages 6-18 of all skill levels.
+This summer we are offering one week of Junior day camp (9:00am-4:00pm) for kids ages 6-18 of all skill levels.

 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.

 10 and Under Tennis: